How to Become a Pilates Instructor

 Is The Program Operating Legally in Your Area?

 This may sound strange, but many states have specific laws governing Pilates Teacher Training Programs!
 And even more surprising is that many programs do not follow these statutes.

 Compliance with state and local laws is a consumer protection issue, it gives you the assurance that the facility you are working with has the resources to stay in business and gives you an official avenue for addressing grievances or other issues.
 Some programs can even accept federal financial aid!
 Additionally, learning whether a program is compliant with local laws will give you an idea of the integrity and legitimacy of the program you are considering.

-Research if you are going to be practicing in a state that requires Pilates Teacher Training Programs to be licensed by a regulatory agency.
-If you live in one of these states, find out whether the program you are considering is compliant with state regulations.
+Find out if you are in a state that requires Pilates Teacher Training Programs to be licensed by a regulatory agency.
+If you live in one of these states, take the time to learn whether the program you are considering is compliant with state regulations.

 Comparing Pilates Certification Program

 Because the structure of Pilates Teacher Training Programs can vary widely, it can be difficult to compare costs.